scp222thj/MalumMenu/README.md

 - Change your role whenever you please
 - Remove kill cooldown & spam-kill everyone
 - Murder any distant player from across the map
-- Unlock all of the game's cosmetics for FREE
 - No more annoying disconnect penalties
 - Bypass account bans with ease